vineesh14/openfast/docs/source/user/beamdyn/running_bd.rst

 ===============

 This section discusses how to obtain and execute BeamDyn from a personal computer.
-Both the stand-alone version and the FAST-coupled version of the software are considered.
+Both the stand-alone version and the OpenFAST-coupled version of the software are considered.

 Downloading the BeamDyn Software
 --------------------------------

-There are two forms of the BeamDyn software to choose from: stand-alone and coupled to the FAST simulator.
+There are two forms of the BeamDyn software to choose from: stand-alone and coupled to the OpenFAST simulator.
 Although the user may not necessarily need both forms, he/she would likely need to be familiar with and run the stand-alone model if building a model of the blade from scratch.
-The stand-alone version is also helpful for model troubleshooting, even if the goal is to conduct aero-hydro-servo-elastic simulations of onshore/offshore wind turbines within FAST.
+The stand-alone version is also helpful for model troubleshooting, even if the goal is to conduct aero-hydro-servo-elastic simulations of onshore/offshore wind turbines within OpenFAST.

 Stand-Alone BeamDyn Archive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~